Meet An Adoptable Dog

 Breed: Boxer / Labrador Retriever / Mixed (short coat)

 Weight: Estimated 65 lbs and that is way too much.
 She needs to be about 50 lbs.
 She gained a lot of weight during her knee surgeries.

 Height: 24” at the shoulder

 Estimated Birthdate: 7/17/2013

 Location: Dreamweaver Farms, Pacolet SC

-Reason for being in rescue: Found as stray along with another dog, (Rio) one minute from the rescue by a CPR employee.
+Reason for being in rescue: Found as stray along with a chihuahua one minute from the rescue by a CPR employee.
 We suspect they were left for us to find.

 Please note - we do not ship or transport our dogs.
 If you are interested in adopting a dog, take a look at the distance between the dog's location and your location and make sure you are able to make the trip.

 Thank you for your interest in a dog who needs a new home.
 This description contains all that we currently know about this dog.
 We have no perfect dogs - but many of our dogs have proven to be perfect for a certain someone.
 We urge all of our potential adopters not to fall in love with a picture.
 When screening applications, we look at the entire home and then make suggestions based on what would be a good fit for your home.
 You are not being screened for a specific dog although we are looking to see what type of dog interests you - poodles or non poodles, age, temperament, personality, etc. Our goal is to match you with the best possible pet for you and your home.
 We want to create furever families.

 If you would like to receiving our monthly newsletters and learn more about how to support dogs in need, please email email@example.com or fill out our contact form and ask to join our mailing list.